 Over the past two decades, it has become increasingly easy to obtain credit.
 The combination of the booming economy and rising household wealth has created an environment where spending is encouraged, even when the money isn’t there to spend.
 Using debt to pay for major purchases and living expenses has become the norm.
+Getting rid of debt is only going to get harder.
 It is no surprise that younger generations feel the brunt of this heavy debt load, as income for those between the ages of 21 – 25 is a mere $791 each week on average.

 Not all debts are created equal – some will have higher interest rates than others.
 To be successful in debt management, you need to be aware of what each credit account’s interest is.
 Starting to repay higher interest rate cards or loans first is recommended, while consolidation may be a viable option if there are numerous accounts outstanding.
 These strategies are effective only after you are committed and have stopped adding to your total debt obligations.

 Debt management takes equal parts patience and motivation.
 In order to be successful in whatever strategy you choose, it is important to remember that it takes time to get rid of debt.
 Set reminders for yourself about the goals you have for the future, and estimate how much you could save by being debt-free.
 Staying motivated is crucial to your success in debt management, no matter the strategy you decide to implement.

 It is possible to break the cycle of living in debt and create strategies to help you get rid of debt altogether.
 Remember, in order to be successful in breaking the mold, you must be committed to stop adding to your debt, develop a plan that works for you, and stay motivated!
 If you are serious about getting out of debt, work with trusted professionals.
 Just Budget has a proven track record of successful budgeting planning and handling creditors for clients.
 Call us on 1300 795 775 or Apply for budget help now!